kgrid/specs/docs/activationSpec.md

 The process of deploying an implementation of a KO into an activator in order to make the service endpoints.
 This includes loading and installing the KO package, extracting the service function based on deployment data and exposing the function through api calls.

 ### 4.6 Manifest
 A representation of a collection of KOs.
 The minimal representation is an array of KO metadata JSON-LD objects with an @id property and location.
 Activator implementations may choose to use a local manifest.
-It may be created in the cache and it can include loading details other than the original manifest information.This local manifest could be used as a way to pass the state of the loaded KOs from loading step to installation step.
+It may be created in the cache and it can include loading details other than the original manifest information.
+This local manifest could be used as a way to pass the state of the loaded KOs from loading step to installation step.
 This will be helpful specially if these steps are made available independent of each other using CLI commands.

 ### 4.7 Metadata
 Metadata is commonly described as “data about data”, but for our purposes can perhaps be better understood as machine-readable documentation of the administrative, descriptive and technical properties of the KOs.
 Metadata refers to information that describes and represents KOs and provides context for it.
 See [Metadata section of Kgrid Knowledge Objects](https://github.com/kgrid/koio/blob/master/kgrid_knowledge_objects.md#kgrid2metadata) for more detail.